Green Star Products: New Research Data Indicates 99.9% Effective Against the COVID-19 Virus

 About Green Star Products

-Green Star Products, Inc. (PINKSHEETS: GSPI) is an environmentally friendly Public Company dedicated to creating innovative and cost-effective products to improve the quality of life and the environment.
-For more information, please email us at joe@jplastella.com or call us at (406) 360-5019.
+Green Star Products, Inc. (PINKSHEETS: GSPI) is an environmentally friendly Public Company creating innovative and cost-effective products to improve the quality of life and the environment.

-Forward-looking statements in the release are made pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
-Investors are cautioned that such forward-looking statements involve risks and uncertainties, including without limitation, continued acceptance of the company's products, increased levels of competition, new products and technological changes, dependence on third-party suppliers, and other risks detailed from time to time in the company's periodic filings.
+Forward-looking statements are made pursuant to the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
+Investors are cautioned that such statements involve risks and uncertainties, including without limitation, continued acceptance of the company's products, dependence on third-party suppliers, and other risks detailed from time to time in the company's periodic filings.

 CONTACT: